push-ai/ai-eng-ops/README.md

 > **Accelerate engineering velocity with AI-driven workflows, intelligent code reviews, and best-practice automation**

-This handbook empowers engineering teams to scale their operations using AI agents guided by structured markdown files and the Model Context Protocol (MCP).
+This handbook empowers engineering teams to scale their operations using AI agents guided by structured markdown files, standardized processes, and engineering best practices.
 Whether you're a startup building your first product or an enterprise maintaining complex systems, this toolkit helps you deliver high-quality code faster with AI-assisted engineering workflows.

 ## ✨ Features

 - **📝 Markdown-Driven Engineering Workflows**: Define and standardize engineering processes using simple, version-controlled markdown files
-- **🧠 Model Context Protocol (MCP) Integration**: Leverage MCP to customize AI behavior for engineering-specific tasks and ensure contextually-aware code generation
 - **🎯 Process-Driven AI Operations**: Multi-step engineering execution with built-in code reviews, testing checkpoints, and quality gates
 - **📋 Cursor Rules Integration**: Enforce consistent AI behavior through project-specific rules and engineering best practices
 - **🔄 Dynamic Context Switching**: Seamlessly transition between different engineering domains (frontend, backend, DevOps, security)
 - **⚡ Real-time Documentation**: Keep technical documentation, runbooks, and architecture decisions automatically updated
+- **🔌 Tool Integration Support**: Works with various AI tool protocols (including MCP) to connect with GitHub, CI/CD, monitoring, and other engineering tools

 ## 🚀 How It Works

 1. **📁 Set Up Your Repository**: Clone this repository and organize your engineering-specific markdown files
-2. **🏷️ Define Context and Standards**: Use MCP to tag documents and establish AI behavior patterns for code generation and reviews
+2. **🏷️ Define Context and Standards**: Establish AI behavior patterns for code generation and reviews through markdown documentation and Cursor rules
 3. **🤖 Generate Code & Documentation**: Let AI create production-ready code, tests, and technical documentation that align with your team's standards
 4. **🔧 Iterate and Refine**: Continuously improve your templates and processes based on AI output and team feedback